How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 IRS Review Process

 The IRS review process is thorough and may involve requests for additional documentation.
+It commonly takes six to 24 months, and IRS notices may include an estimated date for the next contact or decision.
+Many taxpayers choose to work with a Midtown Atlanta CPA firm experienced in IRS audits and representation during this stage.
 The IRS evaluates your financial situation, considering factors like income, expenses, and assets, to determine whether your offer is acceptable.

-Staying responsive and promptly providing any additional information helps avoid delays in the evaluation.
-Consulting with a tax professional can be beneficial during this process to ensure that all requirements are met and your application is as strong as possible for effective tax administration.
+Staying responsive and promptly providing any additional information helps avoid delays in the evaluation, and the IRS may also verify financial details through outside sources, including a credit report.
+Consulting with a tax professional, such as a full-service CPA firm experienced in IRS tax problem resolution, can be beneficial during this process to ensure that all requirements are met and your application is as strong as possible for effective tax administration.

 Acceptance or Rejection of Your Offer